 1/2 a bottle of vanilla porter

 For a vegan version, substitute vanilla bean coconut or almond ice cream.
-No matter what you use, look for a high quality brand with only natural ingredients (no HFCS or weird chemicals).
-Or better yet, make it at home.
+No matter what you use, look for a high quality brand with only natural ingredients (no high fructose corn syrup or weird chemicals).

 - Be careful about adding too much bourbon.
 It'll easily overpower the vanilla porter and you want to taste that!